-With everything that goes into rehab, it’s common for nutrition in addiction recovery to be overlooked.
+With everything that goes into a holistic treatment program, nutrition can be overlooked by many treatment providers.
 What should you or your loved one eat during treatment and recovery?
 Are you allowed to eat out at restaurants?
 Should your loved one have sugar or dairy?

 These are all common questions asked about one’s nutrition when trying to recover from substance abuse.
 At The Raleigh House, our treatment approach includes a pro-recovery diet and nutrition educated, spearheaded by our Master Chef and certified nutritionist.

 In this article, you’ll hear directly from our certified nutritionist, Portia, about what the pro-recovery diet is, how eating the right foods heals the body and brain after addiction and how we approach nutrition during treatment.